shinygiggle/shinygiggle3/howweroll.md

 [Camberwell Hockey Club Podcast about TheManCave Organisation](https://podcasts.apple.com/au/podcast/s02e01-matt-defina/id1507129983?i=1000526349319)

+From TheManCave website . . .

-From TheManCave website, "At The Man Cave (TMC) culture is not an idea – it is a practice."
+ "At The Man Cave (TMC) culture is not an idea – it is a practice."

 <!--
 <p><span style="color:blue">Humanity First - Put the care for others first before moving onto business </span></p>